HRF Bitcoin Bounty Challenge

 The mobile wallet should be:

-2 BTC for a human-readable bolt 12 offer generator feature integrated into a popular iOS or android bitcoin wallet.
+1 BTC for a human-readable bolt 12 offer generator feature integrated into an iOS or android bitcoin wallet.
 “Human-readable” means something that can be used on feature phone without QR or copy/paste ability.
 For example, something that looks like LN address.
+In order for a wallet to qualify they must meet our internal threshold for monthly active users and other indications of a large user base.

-2 BTC for an easy-to-setup self-custodial mobile Lightning address generator integrated into a popular iOS or android bitcoin wallet.
+1 BTC for an easy-to-setup self-custodial mobile Lightning address generator integrated into an iOS or android bitcoin wallet.
 The mobile Lightning address should not require the user to set up their own web server.
+In order for a wallet to qualify they must meet our internal threshold for monthly active users and other indications of a large user base.

 2 BTC for the integration of border wallet optionality in addition to a seed phrase for a popular iOS or android wallet.
 The user of the wallet should be easily able to choose to use border wallet functionality to create and memorize their seed.
 The wallet must allow the user to periodically test their memorized seed to ensure accuracy of memory.
 The seed words must be BIP-39 compliant, and support either 12 or 24 word seed phrases.

-2 BTC for the implementation of a “tap or airdrop to create 2 of 3” multisig functionality between three phones for an open-source popular iOS or android wallet.
+1 BTC for the implementation of a “tap or airdrop to create 2 of 3” multisig functionality between three phones for an open-source iOS or android wallet.
 The wallet must be self-custodial, with a method for users to recover funds using open-source software outside of the application used to create the multisig.
+In order for a wallet to qualify they must meet our internal threshold for monthly active users and other indications of a large user base.

 A) 0.5 BTC for a fully functional iOS Cashu app